 Finally, policymakers will not cover pregnancies and childbirth costs.
 (Source: MoneyAdviceService)

-Why would I need individual health insurance if my company provides it as a benefit?
+Would I need individual health insurance if my company provides it?

 Private health insurance can help ‘top-up’ the difference between what your corporate insurance provides, and what you might personally need.
 Taking a close look at what your company provides will allow you to make sure you are covered for what counts.
 You can top-up your corporate plan to include: